-SP-CAM, described in detail in K05, is based on the NCAR CAM which is the atmosphere component of the NCAR Community Climate System Model (CCSM; Blackmon et al. 2001).
-A development version of CAM 3 with the semi-Lagrangian dynamical core is configured to run at T42 horizontal grid (2.8° x 2.8° spacing) with 30 levels (domain top at 3.6 hPa), and a time-step of 30 min.
+[6] SP-CAM, described in detail in K05, is based on the NCAR CAM which is the atmosphere component of the NCAR Community Climate System Model (CCSM) [Blackmon et al., 2001].
+A development version of CAM 3 with the semi-Lagrangian dynamical core is configured to run at T42 horizontal grid $(2.8^{\circ} \times 2.8^{\circ} \text{ spacing})$ with 30 levels (domain top at 3.6 hPa), and a time-step of 30 min.
 In each of the 8192 grid-columns of the MMF, the conventional moist-physics parameterizations including all cloud parameterizations are replaced with a CRM.
 The CRM also replaces CAM vertical diffusion and PBL parameterizations.
-Each CRM's fields are horizontally-uniformly forced by the large scale CAM fields, and the evolution of the horizontal-mean CRM fields, except for momentum, force the large scale CAM fields.
+Each CRM's fields are horizontally-uniformly forced by the large scale CAM fields, and the evolution of the horizontal-mean CRM fields.

-The CRM is a two-dimensional version of SAM, which is described in detail in Khairoutdinov and Randall (2003).
-The prognostic thermodynamic variables include the liquid/ice water moist static energy, the total non-precipitating water, and the total precipitating water.
+[7] The CRM is a two-dimensional version of SAM, which is described in detail by Khairoutdinov and Randall [2003].
+The prognostic thermodynamic variables include the liquid/ice water moist static energy, the total nonprecipitating water, and the total precipitating water.
 The mixing ratios of cloud water, cloud ice, rain, snow, and graupel are diagnosed from the prognostic variables using a partition between liquid and ice phases as a function of temperature.
 In this study, the CRM domain had 32 columns with 4-km horizontal grid spacing, 28 grid levels collocated and adjusted to follow CAM's grid levels, and a time-step of 20 s.
 The domain was aligned from north to south rather than from west to east as in the original SP-CAM used by K05.
 This was found to mitigate the precipitation bias in the Western Pacific for the summer months.
-The CAM radiative transfer scheme was applied every 15 min independently for each CRM column (in contrast to K05) with 0-or-1 cloud fraction for each grid point.
+The CAM radiative transfer scheme was applied every 15 min independently for each CRM column (in contrast to K05) with 0-or-1 cloud